How much is the compositeness of a bound state constrained by $a$ and $r_0$? The role of the interaction range: conclusion

 \section{conclusion}

-We have used a formalism for the scattering of hadrons following the steps used in the chiral unitary approach.
+We have used a formalism for the scattering of hadrons using a separable potential showing explicitly the range of the interaction.
+We showed the equivalence of the formalism to the one used in the chiral unitary approach with the on shell factorization of the potential.
+The success of this latter approach generating low lying resonances and describing many physical process gives us confidence in the method used in the present work.
 When studying the scattering of the two hadrons sometimes a bound state appears below threshold and it is logical to ask oneself whether that state corresponds to a molecular state of these hadronic components, stemming from this interaction, or it corresponds to a different structure.
 Sometimes the state could have a mixture of another pair of hadrons, or even have a component of a compact quark cluster.
-To account for all these cases we have assumed an energy dependent potential, and our formalism allows one to determine the scattering length and the variable $q_{\mathrm{max}}$, the regulator in the loop functions, which gives the range of the interaction in momentum space.
+To account for all these cases we have assumed an energy dependent potential, and our formalism allows one to determine the scattering length and the variable $q_{\mathrm{max}}$, the range of the interaction in momentum space.
 The formalism also allows one to obtain the effective range $r_0$, and not always is it possible to get agreement with experiment, indicating that more information beyond the effective range expansion would be necessary for a better analysis of the data.
-Yet, the comparison of the theoretical value $R_0$ and $r_0$ shows that there are region of $q_{\mathrm{max}}$ where the disagreement is too big and unacceptable.
+Yet, the comparison of the theoretical value $R_0$ and $r_0$ shows that there are regions of $q_{\mathrm{max}}$ where the disagreement is too big and unacceptable.
 Looking at the regions of $q_{\mathrm{max}}$ where $R_0$ is closer to $r_0$ one can find a double information, which is the range of the interaction and the value of the $Z$, or the molecular compositeness $X=1-Z$.
 The combined analysis using the information of the binding, $a$ and $r_0$ renders us reasonable values of $Z$ and the range of the interaction for the three systems studied, with very different binding energy: the deuteron with $2.22$~MeV binding and the $D^*_{s0}(2317)$ and $D^*_{s1}(2460)$ states with binding around $40-45$~MeV.
-The information obtained with this method is more accurate and richer than that obtained from the formalism of Weinberg, derived in the limit of very small binding and zero range of the interaction in $r$-space.
+The information obtained with this method is more accurate than that obtained from the formalism of Weinberg, derived in the limit of very small binding and zero range of the interaction in $r$-space.